Your family likely didn’t smell propane gas before the house exploded because of one of the following reasons:

 - How much training did the technician who filled the tank have?

 - How long had it been since the last filling?

 - Was the tank serviced enough and carefully?

 - At any time did someone call the company about a strange odor?

 These are just a few of the multitude of questions that need answers when someone is critically burned in a propane house explosion.

 What is Odor Fade?

-Because propane, liquid petroleum (LP) gas, in its natural state is odorless and undetectable, unodorized LP presents an exceptionally high explosion risk in the event of a leak.
-To combat this risk, a “stench gas” (ethyl mercaptan) with an instantly-recognizable rotten-egg-like odor is added to LP as an odorant.
+Because propane gas (also called liquid petroleum gas) in its natural state is odorless and undetectable, un-odorized gas presents an exceptionally high explosion risk in the event of a leak.
+To combat this risk, a “stench gas” (ethyl mercaptan) with an instantly-recognizable rotten-egg-like odor is added to the propane gas as an odorant.

-Maintaining odorant in LP is crucial, so there are basic steps which must taken to ensure that odor fade does not occur.
-In particular, odor fade a known risk in tanks which are new or are not in continuous use.
-In such situations, ethyl mercaptan in the LP can bind to the interior surface of the tank, decreasing the amount of odorant.
+Maintaining odorant in propane is crucial, so there are basic steps that must be taken to prevent odor fade.
+Odor fade is a known risk in tanks that are new or are not in continuous use.
+In these situations, ethyl mercaptan in the propane gas can bind to the interior surface of the tank, decreasing the amount of odorant.
 If enough odorant is absorbed by the tank surface, the gas again becomes odorless.
-This is what we alleged happened in this case.

 $10 Million for Man Who Could Not Smell Propane Leak